TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/index.rst

 **TorahBibleCodes** is a Free, Open-Source Python Project that enables you to search for hidden Torah Bible Codes in the Hebrew Torah and Bible.

-Please visit our web site https://TorahBibleCodes.com

 We offer a *simple* and *intuitive* App (and API) that is both *free* and *open-source*.

+Please visit our web site, GitHub, StackOverflow, YouTube, Rumble, Twitter, and GiveSendGo.

 HOMEPAGE URL: https://TorahBibleCodes.com